An analgesic molecule discovered in its natural state in Africa

 1 No medication is without risks and they all have potentially harmful side effects.
 It is impossible to predict with any certainty the effects of treatment by any medication.
 All medication products have both beneficial effects, but also a risk of being harmful.
 We can reduce this risk as far as possible by ensuring that the prescribed medication is of the correct quality, is safe, efficient, administered to the people who need it, at the right doses and at the right times.
 Source: WHO

-Video releases – Inserm press room – An analgesic molecule discovered in its natural state in Africa
+Video release – Inserm press room – An analgesic molecule discovered in its natural state in Africa